GED, HiSET, and TASC are exams that allow adult students, who never finished high school, get their High School Equivalency Credential.

 HiSET and TASC

 The HiSET (High School Equivalency Test) and the TASC (Test Assessing Secondary Completion) are offered both computer-formatted and in a paper-based version while the four GED tests must be taken on a computer.
+In New Jersey, all three test options must be taken on a computer.

-All three exams lead, on successful completion, to a HSE certificate or diploma.
-This document opens the doors to a college education and a secondary education diploma is more or less a ‘must’ for practically all future employment positions.
-To be able to qualify for credit classes or get financial support at schools of higher learning, you definitely are required to hold a high school or equivalent diploma as well, so be wise, and try to get your HS equivalency diploma as soon as you possibly can.
+To be able to qualify for credit classes or get financial support at schools of higher learning, you definitely are required to hold a high school or equivalent diploma, so be wise, and try to get your HS equivalency diploma as soon as you possibly can.